cryotb/dac-um/README.md

 # Usage
 Simply build using visual studio 2019, and inject `dac-um.dll` into the target process.
 Only 64-Bit processes are supported!<br>
 On success, you should see a console window similar to the one below.
-All relevant information will be printed on that console window:
+All relevant information will be printed on it:

 ![This is an image](images/git1.PNG)